Kathy Jaloussis

 Individual Counselling and Psychotherapy

-I offer one-to-one support for a wide range of issues—these may stem from a recent experience, something from your past, or a situation you're currently coming to terms with.
-You might be navigating challenges such as work-related stress, relationship difficulties, anxiety, depression, family concerns, or bullying, and feel that counselling could offer the support you need.
+I offer one-to-one support for a wide range of issues—these may stem from a recent or past experience, or a situation you're coming to terms with.
+You might be navigating challenges such as work-related stress, relationship difficulties, anxiety, depression, family concerns, or bullying, and feel that counselling can support you.

 Counselling for Young People